ggtux/AlpycaDevice/docs/source/index.rst

     **Start Here:** :doc:`/quickstart` then look through :doc:`/introduction`.

 ..
 Note::
-    This is the 1.0.2 (February 20, 2025) updated production version.
-This contains the additions to the interfaces for Platform 7.
+    This is the 1.0.3 (May 1, 2025) updated production version.
-    See |plat7changes|.
     For Release Notes on this SDK see the
     |changes| on the |github|.

 For background see |about| and |alpcon| on the |ascsite|.
 As an astronomy